 name | arguments | returns |

-Return a pair of integers with the system size in the x- and y-dimensions
+Return a pair of integers with the system sizes in the x- and y-dimensions

 :return: The pair (x-dimension, y-dimension)